 Between June 1910 and April 1911 Traquair was trusted with the task of making enamelled stall plates for the Knights of the Thistle at Edinburgh’s Thistle Chapel, for which she explored the new medium of champlevé enamel, which she described as, ‘absolutely different from my usual ways of enamelling … after my first success I could not sleep with excitement.
 She also designed the panels for a new altarpiece for the chapel of St Andrew in the Cathedral of St James in Chicago along with a series of altarpieces for Glasgow churches including a Last Judgement triptych for All Saints’ Church in Jordanhill in 1920.
-Twenty years after Traquair had been turned down by the Royal Scottish Academy she was elected its’ first woman honorary member in 1920, a distinction of which she was extremely proud and had engraved onto her gravestone.
+Twenty years after Traquair had been turned down by the Royal Scottish Academy she was elected an honorary member, a distinction of which she was extremely proud and had engraved onto her gravestone.

 In her later years, particularly after her husband’s death in 1912 she travelled widely, visiting India, Egypt, North Africa and the south of France, producing sketches and embroideries.
 By the mid-1920s her eyesight was beginning to fail and she carried out little work after 1925.
 On 4 August 1936, at the age of 84, she died in Edinburgh and was buried alongside her husband in Colinton Churchyard.